forbiddencoding/reddit-post-notifier/README.md

 #### 5. Database Setup

+Choose one database, according to your configuration from step 4:

-##### Postgres and MySQL
+##### Postgres

 1. Create a database with its name according to your configuration from step 4.
+2. Connect to the database and execute the `schema/sql/postgres/redditpostnotifier/schema.sql`

+##### MySQL

+1. Create a database with its name according to your configuration from step 4.
-2. Connect to the database and execute the `schema/sql/redditpostnotifier/schema.sql`
+2. Connect to the database and execute the `schema/sql/mysql/redditpostnotifier/schema.sql`

 ##### SQLite

 1. Create a database file (i.e. `data/sqlite/local.db`) with its path according to your configuration from step 4.
-2. Connect to the database and execute the `schema/sql/redditpostnotifier/schema.sql`
+2. Connect to the database and execute the `schema/sql/sqlite/redditpostnotifier/schema.sql`

 #### 6. Start the Reddit Post Notifier Services